splunk/public-o11y-docs/get-started/o11y-ai.rst

       <h2>Data sharing and use<a name="data-sharing-and-use" class="headerlink" href="#data-sharing-and-use" title="Permalink to this headline">¶</a></h2>
     </embed>

-When you interact with AI Assistant in Observability Cloud, Splunk collects and might use inputs, outputs, grounding data, feedback, and usage data to provide and maintain the the AI Assistant, comply with applicable law, enforce our policies, and develop and improve the AI Assistant in Observability, including to train AI models.

-If you do not want your data used for these purposes, do not click on the button and do not install, download, access, or otherwise use AI Assistant in Observability.

-The following table explains the categories of data the AI Assistant collects:
+The following table explains the categories of data that the AI Assistant uses, collects, or generates:

 .. list-table::
    :header-rows: 1